How to Grow Basil Plants Successfully

 When you see flowers starting to form on your basil there are a couple options.
 If you’re still planning on harvesting leaves from the plant then simply pinch off the top growth down to the next node.
 This will encourage more branching.
 If basil flowers are allowed to grow the leaves will become bitter.

 Basil grows some attractive tall spikes of flowers that the pollinators love.
 Consider planting basil around the yard for ornamental purposes or if you want to collect seed to grow more basil next year.
 To collect basil seed, allow the flowers to brown on the plant.
-Covering the spend flowers with an organza bag or gauze can catch the seeds before they fall to the ground.
+Covering the spent flowers with an organza bag or gauze can catch the seeds before they fall to the ground.

 How Long Will a Basil Plant Live?

 Basil plants are annuals.
 They will die off once the first frost hits and will not return the following year.
-They will however provide you with fresh basil throughout the entire growing season when properly maintained.
+They will, however, provide you with fresh basil throughout the entire growing season when properly maintained.